-2172 Pill: This tablet has these numbers imprinted on them.
-It is a combination prescription painkiller.
-It contains the opioid hydrocodone and the non-opioid, analgesic acetaminophen.
+The 2172 Pill is a tablet that has the numbers “2172” imprinted on them.
+It is a combination prescription painkiller that contains the opioid hydrocodone and the non-opioid, analgesic acetaminophen.

 Similar to other opioids, such as morphine or heroin, hydrocodone connects to proteins in the brain and spinal cord.
 They are called opioid receptors that alter the body’s physical and emotional response to pain.